 Special subject courses

 Courses are offered in defined topics in art, architecture, history, literature, economics and science.
 You choose two courses per week, each has five sessions.
-Courses are led by recognised experts from the University of Cambridge and other British universities.
+Courses are led by recognised experts from the University and other British universities.

 11.00am – 12.30pm